AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 ## Create a Launch product profile (requires a system administrator or product admin)

-In this exercise, you or a System Administrator at your company will create a product profile for Adobe Experience Platform Data Collection (formerly known as Adobe Experience Platform Launch) and add you as a product profile admin.
+In this exercise, you or a System Administrator at your company will create a product profile for Data Collection (formerly known as Adobe Experience Platform Launch) and add you as a product profile admin.

 >[!NOTE]
 >